comp-medchem/LigExtract/README.md

 Additionally you can provide your own list of PDBs.
 This is meant to make the query more efficient in cases where you do not want to consider/process all PDBs that map to your UniProt ID(s).
 This should be a simple *.txt file with one PDB code per line (not case sensitive).

+        ligextract.sh -d myproteins -r 3 -f myPdbQueries.txt

-You can also inspect the arguments available with.
+You can inspect the arguments available with:

         ligextract.sh -h